wongwh2002/CS2113TeamProject/docs/UserGuide.md

 **Example output:**
 ```
     ____________________________________________________________
     Successfully deleted!
     ____________________________________________________________
 ```

 #### Deleting a spending:
 Deletes the specified spending from the list.
-The spending to delete is specified by its index.<br>
+The spending to delete is specified by its index in the list.<br>
 Run the [`list spending`](#listing-spendings) command to check the index of the spending.

 **Format:** `delete spending {$INDEX}`